 How we, at Blythwood, got started with the Out of the Cold Program

-These and other worries filled our minds as we open the front doors and let in anywhere from 100 to 185 for dinner and offer a place to sleep for the night to 65 homeless people.
+These and other worries filled our minds as we opened the front doors and let in anywhere from 100 to 185 for dinner and offer a place to sleep for the night to 65 homeless people.
 We learned a great deal since that first night.
 One of the things we’ve learned is how much we need the participation of our neighbours and other churches.
 Without them, we would have closed our doors years ago.
-The compassion and concern that has been demonstrated by others has been an inspiration for us at Blythwood.
+The compassion and concern that has been demonstrated by others have been an inspiration for us at Blythwood.

 The organization we put in place.